The Incredibles: Animation

-Upon Pixar's acceptance of the project, Brad Bird was asked to bring in his own team for the production.
+Upon Pixar's acceptance of the project, Bird was asked to bring in his own team for the production.
 He brought up a core group of people he worked with on The Iron Giant.
 Because of this, many 2D artists had to make the shift to 3D, including Bird himself.
 Bird found working with CGI "wonderfully malleable" in a way that traditional animation is not, calling the camera's ability to easily switch angles in a given scene "marvelously adaptable."
 He found working in computer animation "difficult" in a different way than working traditionally, finding the software "sophisticated and not particularly friendly."
 Bird wrote the script without knowing the limitations or concerns that went hand-in-hand with the medium of computer animation.
 As a result, this was to be the most complex film yet for Pixar.
 The film's characters were designed by Tony Fucile and Teddy Newton, whom Bird had brought with him from Warner Bros.
 Like most computer-animated films, The Incredibles had a year-long period of building the film from the inside out: modeling the exterior and understanding controls that would work the face and the body—the articulation of the character—before animation could even begin.
 Bird and Fucile tried to emphasize the graphic quality of good 2D animation to the Pixar team, who had only worked primarily in CGI.
 Bird attempted to incorporate teaching from Disney's Nine Old Men that the crew at Pixar had "never really emphasized."